 - Vitamin A and C and really important for hair health.
-Vitamin C helps you absorb Iron (see above!) and Vitamin A contributes to the production of sebum – a healthy, natural oil.
+Vitamin C helps you absorb Iron (see above!), and Vitamin A contributes to the production of sebum – a healthy, natural oil.
 You can get your vitamins from fruit and veg like carrots, blueberries, oranges, broccoli, and sweet potato.

 - You should also consume nuts and whole grains for Vitamin E, Zinc and Biotin, all of which contribute to healthy hair.

-Your day-to-day habits and activities have a knock-on effect on your body and your hair is not immune to this.
-Not all knock-on effects are bad, however!
+Your day-to-day habits and activities have a knock-on effect on your body, and your hair is not immune to this.
+Not all knock-on effects are harmful, however!
 You can make positive changes that really help your hair stay strong and healthy.
 Most of these are positive changes we should all be trying to make anyway, with health and wellbeing benefits from the head (and hair) to toe.